Rei-SwitchBot/faq/en-us/Bot.md

 - A photo showing the broken lever arm
 - A video of the Bot pushing a switch (if it works)

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.
+*How to submit videos for support: https://support.switch-bot.com/hc/en-us/articles/26996604178967 *If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

-Also, if replacement is needed, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
-- Purchase channel
-- Order ID
-- Recipient Full Name
-- Phone Number
-- Country
-- Street Address
-- City
-- State/Province
-- ZIP/Postal Code
-- A screenshot of your orde

 ---